Jaxpi/Professional-Portfolio/README.md

 ## Usage

-Use the navigation bar at the top to be directed to each section of the page
+Use the navigation bar at the top to be directed to each section of the page.

+View the different information sections.

+Click on the screenshots of my work to see the full page.

+Use the Contact Me section to send a message to my email address.

 ## License